-Women Empowered, Inc. - Afghanistan (WE-Afghanistan) was established in Massachusetts in 2013, with the aim of implementing projects in Afghanistan (and eventually in other post-conflict countries in the region) relating to humanitarian post-conflict development and the promotion of women's rights.
+Women Empowered (WE-Afghanistan) was established in 2013, with the aim of implementing projects in Afghanistan (and eventually in other post-conflict countries in the region) relating to humanitarian post-conflict development and the promotion of women's rights.

 The mission of Women Empowered, Inc. - Afghanistan is to promote peace, democracy and human rights in Afghanistan by advancing women's rights, girls' education, and gender equality.

 WE-Afghanistan was founded and by Humayun Sarabi, who has extensive experience in the fields of peace, democracy, and human rights in Afghanistan, including women's rights and gender equality.
 Mr. Sarabi was born in Afghanistan and raised in a refugee camp in neighboring Pakistan.
 Despite the hardships he faced, he graduated from high school and was awarded a scholarship to attend a private Pakistani university.
 In 2003, he received another scholarship - this time to study at the Tufts University Fletcher School of Law and Diplomacy in the United States.